-If financial information is on AMS and was obtained within the last twelve months, you are not required to take a complete financial statement, verify and update AMS information.
+If financial information is on AMS and was obtained within the last twelve months, you are not required to take a complete financial statement.
 Review and update the previous financial information obtained, DO NOT refer the taxpayer to the employee originally taking the financial information.
 AMS recalculates the payment amount.
 Ensure requirements are met, and continue the financial statement interview.

 When ACSS or CSCO receives documents to support a financial statement and clarification or additional documentation is needed for case resolution, attempt to contact the taxpayer by phone or issue the appropriate Correspondex letter requesting the additional needed documentation; advise the taxpayer to respond within 30 days and allow 45 days for follow up.
 Follow procedures in IRM 188.8.131.52(11), Securing Financial Statement